Ultrasound Technician Resume Example and Skills

 - Current AHA Basic Life Support (BLS) certification and American Registry of Diagnostic Medical Sonographer (RDMS) membership.

-Meticulously perform general, OB, and vascular ultrasound sonographic examinations of hospital patients.
-Interview and assess patients to determine appropriate diagnostic protocols; create, fine-tune, and label ultrasound images.
-Communicate findings to physicians and radiologists.
+Perform general, OB, and vascular ultrasound sonographic examinations.
+Interview and assess patients to determine appropriate diagnostic protocols.
+Create, finetune, and label ultrasound images.

-- Willingly worked overtime and on weekends to ensure uninterrupted coverage of undermanned shifts.
+- Willing work overtime and weekends to ensure uninterrupted coverage of undermanned shifts.

 - Served on collaborative, cross-functional team tasked with implementation of new patient flow software.

-Honed expertise in performing vascular, abdominal, and small parts ultrasound examinations using color and spectral Doppler systems.
-Explained procedures to patients, conducted examinations, evaluated images, and updated patient records; ensured cleanliness and sterility of ultrasound equipment and procedure room.
-Assisted radiologists with ultrasound-guided procedures.
+Honed expertise in performing vascular and abdominal ultrasound examinations using color and spectral Doppler systems.
+Explained procedures to patients, conducted examinations and evaluated images.

 - Consistently earned high ratings on patient feedback surveys.